California Marriage Age Requirements Laws

 State laws regulating age limits for marriage are generally similar, although California is one of just a few states lacking a minimum age for marriage.
 However, minors (under the age of 18) must obtain both parental consent and a court order before they may legally tie the knot.
 Although couples seldom get married before they reach the age of majority, it is made available primarily to allow pregnant minors to marry.

 The brief table below outlines the basics of California's marriage age requirement.
-See Marriage Requirements Basics: Consent, Age, and Capacity for more more information.
+See Marriage Requirements Basics: Consent, Age, and Capacity for more information, and check FindLaw's extensive Marriage Law section for more articles and resources covering a wide variety of topics.

-Note: State laws are constantly changing -- contact a California family law attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are always subject to change through a number of means, including the enactment of newly signed legislation and the decisions of higher courts.
+You may want to contact a California family law attorney or conduct your own legal research to verify the state law(s) you are researching.

 Research the Law: